ddutt/evpn-in-the-datacenter/README.md

 ![Reference Topology](./documentation/cldemo_topology.png "Reference Topology")

-This repository contains configuration code with Ansible playbooks to deploy EVPN in the sample Clos topology shown in figure 6-1 of chapter 6 of the O'Reilly book 'EVPN in the Data Center'.
+This repository contains configuration code with Ansible playbooks to deploy EVPN in the sample Clos topology shown in figure 6-1 of chapter 6 of the O'Reilly book [EVPN in the Data Center](https://cumulusnetworks.com/evpn-data-center-oreilly/).

 Using this assumes two critical pieces of software are installed on your computer, specifically:
 * [Vagrant](http://www.vagrantup.com)